canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/medium/q1/QuestionText.md

     - On the slower car, it should remove the last two strings from the **parts** array.
 To do this, create a new array where the length is two less than the old **parts** array, and copy in all the strings except the last two.
       Then, update the value of **parts** to this newly created array.
+    - If both cars are going the same speed, remove two parts from both.